 It is often simply referred to as Public Liability Insurance.

 What is public liability insurance?

-Public liability insurance for small business is one of the most important policies that should be considered.
+Public liability cover is one of the most important small business insurance policies that should be considered.
 If an accident or unforeseeable incident causes damage or injury to someone (other than your employees), you may be found legally liable to cover the costs.
 Public liability insurance can help to protect your business from the financial risk of liability claims – giving you the certainty you need to trade with confidence.